-- We screen everyone (all staff, patients and visitors) with a temperature check and brief health assessment.
+- We screen patients, families and visitors with a temperature check and brief health assessment upon arrival.

 - Only those who meet the health screening requirements are allowed to enter our facilities.
 Patients presenting with symptoms of COVID-19 will be isolated upon entry.

-- There are special processes in place for patients who are being admitted for inpatient care or having surgery or those who are experiencing COVID-19 symptoms.
+- There are special processes in place for patients who are being admitted for inpatient or surgical care or those who are experiencing COVID-19 symptoms.

 - Yes, everyone must wear a face mask at all times.
 For guidance on what masks to wear, we recommend following the CDC guidelines.

-- If you don't have one, masks are provided at check-in.
+- If you don't have a mask, one will be provided for you at check-in.

 - Wearing a mask protects you and others.

-- We limit the number of people in reception areas.
+- Limiting the number of people in reception areas.

-- We are staggering appointment times to space out visitors.
+- Staggering appointment times to space out visitors.

-- Our staff will observe appropriate distancing when interacting with you and your family.
+- Observing appropriate distancing when possible with staff interactions between you and your family.

 - All patients are tested for COVID-19 upon hospital admission using rapid testing.